mono/website/docs/gui/winforms/getting-started-guide.md

 ### Installation

 Windows.Forms is part of a standard Mono installation.
-Since Windows.Forms is under active development you might be interested in using the latest version available from the SVN repository to test.
+Since Windows.Forms is under active development you might be interested in using the latest version available from the git repository to test.

 To use the very latest version, you have to build mcs from git.
 You can get the latest sources from our git repository: [https://github.com/mono/mono/tree/master/mcs](https://github.com/mono/mono/tree/master/mcs).